FanDuel launches Mixup, a more fun version of daily fantasy sports for casual fans

 Cooking with Google Home just got easier

-If you’re new to daily fantasy sports playing (and winning) can be daunting – especially when you’re playing stat-heavy sports like baseball.
+If you’re new to daily fantasy sports, playing (and winning) can be daunting — especially when you’re playing stat-heavy sports like baseball.

 To try to fix this FanDuel is launching a new product called FanDuel Mixup, which aims to make daily fantasy sports more appealing to casual users.
 First announced in March, Mixup is now available for players starting today.